weareferal/scrollxp/docs/animation/animation-properties.md

 ## Momentum

-Sets the amount of time in seconds that the animation will continue running after the scroll stops.
+Sets the time in seconds that the animation will continue running after you stop scrolling.

 It's used to create a smooth effect.